Complete Guide to Ventilation and Condensation Control

 When humidity levels increase, the unit automatically switches to a boost mode.
 You have the ability to set the humidity level at which boost mode is activated to ensure that condensation does not occur.
 When humidity levels have returned to an acceptable level the heat recovery unit returns to its standard trickle mode.

 The Kair Heat Recovery Unit recovers up to 86% of heat, making it an effective source of ventilation with heat recovery for a single room.
+The Monsoon Alternate Flow Heat Recovery fan is a continuous flow supply and extract fan with a built-in heat exchanged.
+It is very good at reducing humidity in single rooms.

 You can buy vents that work by using vapour air differences to ventilate.
 These systems utilise the scientific principle that when the room temperature and humidity are greater internally than those externally, then moist air will ventilate outside.
 These vents, like the Perma-Vent, contain no moving parts and therefore require zero maintenance.
 They use a vapour permeable membrane, which allows moist air out of the building without allowing a draught back inside.